 The William Howard Taft National Site is Greek Revival style house originally built in the 1840s.
 Alphonso Taft, William's father, bought the home in 1851 and added an addition to the back of the structure to make room for his growing family.
 It was originally known as the Alphonso Taft Home.

 This is the library where William Howard Taft's family spent time together.
 The furnishings used inside the house are either exact replicas of what the Taft's owned or pieces from the same time period.
+The Parlor

 The National Parks of Service took over management of the house and it became a National Historic Site by 1969.
 Taft's mother, Louise Maria Torrey, played the piano.
 The piano in this not the one she used, but is from the same time period.

 This is the room historians believe William Howard Taft was born in on Sept.
 15, 1857.
 He was one of six children to be raised inside the home.